THE STOP-START-STOP AKKUYU PROJECT.

 Development Corporation.
 Chretien visited Turkey in mid- November several

-days after the Duzce earthquake and actively promoted the AECL bid for the
+days after the Duzce earthquake and actively promoted the AECL bid

 Akkuyu project.
-He was rightly criticised by the Canadian media for his
+He was rightly criticised by the Canadian media for

 action.
 The Sierra Club has taken the Canadian government to the Federal